ouspg/tls13tutorial/README.md

 unknown.

 If you fight with the compiler, it is just preventing potential bugs from the runtime instead.
-You have to adopt the idea that data is always owned.
+You have to adopt the idea that data is always owned by default.
 Read the chapter in Rust's book about [ownership.](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html)

 This project attempts to avoid some complex features of Rust.